 New York City is a mecca for craft breweries.
 The Big Apple produces some of the most refreshing and full-flavored brewskies found in the nation.

 If you’ve never traveled to the east coast before, tours from New York to Canada are a fun way to explore the highlights of these two countries.
-If you are a New York habitué or just came from a trip to the Adirondack Mountains (new yorkers’ fave green getaway), a happy hour with refreshing beers is always a good idea.
+If you are a New York habitué or coming for incredible New York Fashion Week, a happy hour with refreshing beers is always a good idea.
 In your free time, you can check out the city’s thriving beer scene.

 For delicious in-house beers served up in a friendly environment, here are the best breweries in New York City – simply the best way to relax after an adventure in NYC.